ziotom78/monet/docs/ref.md

   the range [0, 1] (yes, even the hue).
 The [tutorial](./tutorial.md#fun-with-colors) has a nice explanation of the meaning of each parameter.
+- `gray(l)` initializes the color with a gray shade.
+It is equivalent to `hue(0, 0, l)`.

-The only method provided by `Color` is `toHTML`, which returns a string containing the HTML representation of the color.
+The only method provided by the class `Color` is `toHTML`, which returns a string containing the HTML representation of the color.
 A `Color` object can be printed to a stream using the `<<` operator, as shown in the following example:

 Here is an example showing these operators: